Ireland’s native seal populations are VITAL to the marine ecosystem.

 - They are born with a fluffy, white coat of baby fur (lanugo), and must stay on the beach for their first 3 weeks of life as they are not yet strong swimmers.
 Seals produce milk with the highest fat content in the animal kingdom at 50%.
 While feeding from their mother’s fat rich milk, the pups triple in weight and are then rapidly weaned at around 3 weeks of age which coincides with them moulting their white coat.

 - Once weaned, pups are left to fend for themselves, and finally take to the water to learn how to hunt fish on their own.
 Grey seal pups have an extremely high mortality rate of up to 40% of pups dying depending on the season.

 - Adult males reach over 2 metres (6.5 – 8 feet) in length and can weigh over 310kg.
 Males have a shorter life expectancy than females at 25 years.

 - Adult females are significantly smaller than males at 1.8 metres (over 5.5 feet) in length and weigh on average 155kg.
 Female Grey seals live longer than males at around 35 years.

 - Grey seals are a Protected Species in Ireland Under the Irish Wildlife Act, 1976 and The EU’s Marine Mammal Protection Act, 1972.
 They almost went extinct in Ireland in the early 1900’s due to hunting, but these protections have allowed their numbers to start to recover.

-- It is estimated that there is currently a stable population of around 13,000 Grey Seals in Irish waters, and a world-wide population of approximately 300,000, which is fewer than African Elephants.
+- It is estimated that there is currently a population of around 8,000 – 10,000 Grey seals in Irish waters, and a world-wide population of approximately 300,000, which is fewer than African Elephants.